 Chemical exfoliation, on the other hand, involves the use of ingredients like exfoliating acids that visibly refine skin’s texture.
-Chemical exfoliants won’t feel gritty to the touch, but work to release dead cells from the surface of the skin and leave it soft and supple.
+Chemical exfoliants won’t feel gritty to the touch but work to release dead cells from the skin’s surface and leave it soft and supple.

 How do I choose the right body scrub?

-There are a number of different kinds of body scrubs for skin exfoliation and it’s important that you find the best body scrub for your body and skin type.
+There are several different kinds of body scrubs for skin exfoliation, and it’s important that you find the best body scrub for your body and skin type.
 A body scrub is made of bigger particles than a facial exfoliator, as the skin found on your body is a little less delicate.
-The best exfoliating body scrub should contain ingredients that help firm skin, smooth skin and help to alleviate redness or blemishes.
+The best exfoliating body wash should contain ingredients that help firm skin, smooth skin, and help to alleviate redness or blemishes.

 For velvet-soft skin, try the Exfoliating Body Scrub for Smooth Skin.
 This super-soft formula is packed full of ground bamboo and can be used regularly on the entire body, including on sensitive areas like your chest.
-It is a great exfoliator for sensitive skin.
+It is the best sensitive skin body scrub.
 If you need something more intense for rough areas like your feet, elbows, and knees, or a product that is great for dry skin, reach for the Tonic Sugar Polisher.
-Its Camargue salt and sugar crystals eliminate dead skin cells and revitalize skin.
+Organic salt and sugar crystals eliminate dead skin cells and revitalize skin.
 This scrub is the ultimate treat for body and mind!